flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 Even though the Nintendo DS' architecture is a radical departure from its predecessor, this console still managed to retain the critical bits that enables native compatibility with Game Boy Advance games.

 But for the DS to morph into a GBA, the console includes a set of software routines that place it in **AGB Compatibility Mode**.
 When activated, these routines halt the ARM9, disable most of the novel hardware, redirect the buses, put the ARM7 in charge, and slow its clock speed to 16.78 MHz.
-Finally, the ARM7 executes the original [AGB BIOS](game-boy-advance#operating-system), which bootstraps the GamePak cartridge (just like an original Game Boy Advance).
+Finally, the ARM7 executes the original [AGB Basic Input/Output System (BIOS)](game-boy-advance#operating-system), which bootstraps the GamePak cartridge (just like an original Game Boy Advance).

 AGB mode also exhibits some features not present in the original console, such as displaying the game with black margins (as the new screen resolution happens to be larger).
 Moreover, since the DS has two screens, users can set which screen will be used to display the GBA game.